Nearly 50 years after he ordered the killing of Sharon Tate and eight others, America’s most notorious murderer is dead.

 Across three decades, multiple women have claimed Charles Hoeffer assaulted them, physically and sexually—including two who say his department should’ve stopped him.

 Aaron Saucedo sold the gun police say he used to kill his mom’s boyfriend for $90.
 After that he allegedly went on a rampage, killing eight more people.

 Hours before he shot 7 people, Pete Selis took his daughters to breakfast and warned his former love what was going to happen next.

-‘America’s Dairyland’ requires a stamp of approval to sell butter, freezing out artisanal and foreign creameries.
+‘America’s Dairyland’ requires a stamp of approval to sell butter, freezing out artisanal creameries.
 It’s led gourmands to cross state lines and producers to churn out lawsuits.

 Monique Figueroa was going to do one last job before entering rehab and getting away from her boyfriend, who was locked up for murder.

 Tomorio Walton died trying to rip off a couple, and his ex-fiancée says the alleged mastermind of the stickup threatened Walton’s girlfriend.
 Now she’s missing.